Many Veterans and their dependents are not aware that there are different types of pensions

 ACT Today!
 (Autism Care and Treatment Today) for Military Families

-is to raise awareness and provide treatment services to families that cannot afford the treatments and
+awareness and provide treatment services to families that cannot afford the treatments and services their children

 FREE COMPUTERS, ETC.